davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.nestedLoops/index.md

 #### Grading

 ```
-This assignment will be graded out of a total of 80pts.
+This assignment will be graded out of a total of 60pts.

-[5pts] stringRepeat is properly implemented.
-It returns the product of two given ints.
-It works with negative inputs.

-[5pts] hammingDistance is properly implemented.
-It returns the number of spots where
-two strings differ.

-[10pts] multiply is properly implemented.
-It returns the product of two given ints.
-It works with negative inputs.

-[10pts] findPrimes is implemented.
-It inputs a positive integer, n, and prints the first
-n primes, each on a separate line..

 [10pts] printDownTriangle is implemented.

+[10pts] printRightTriangle is fully implemented.

 [15pts] reveal is implemented.
 It inputs a positive integer, n, and prints n lines
 of output.
 Each line of output reveals one more digit.